 Everything about Henry Crawford, that mobile and consummate actor, calls his sincerity into question. . . .
-As Fanny and we know, his passion for her repeats more grandly his pattern of behavior with his silly cousins, so that only the most sentimentally credulous reader could find this new performance credible.
+As Fanny and we know, his passion for her repeats more grandly his pattern of behavior with her silly cousins, so that only the most sentimentally credulous reader could find this new performance credible.
 (Auerbach 31)

 Maria Bertram has married Mr. Rushworth and she and her sister Julia are gone from Mansfield Park.
 In consequence, Fanny Price for the first time has been formally invited to come with her cousin Edmund Bertram to dinner at the parsonage.
 Readers of Mansfield Park encounter here the opening of a courtship—Henry Crawford’s of Fanny—that surpasses in detail any rendering the author makes of another male lover’s progress.
 This dinner party begins an interaction between Henry and Fanny that will hold the reader’s engaged interest until Henry’s improbably sorry downfall near the end of the novel.1 The party is itself so fine a miniature work of art that we can afford to look closely at some paragraphs from it.